apchamberlain/c-puzzle-book-answers/README.md

 All other material in this GitHub repositary is copyright Alex Chamberlain under the terms of the GNU General Public License.
-See the file `LICENSING`.
+See the file `LICENSE`.